 - Violent crime

-Climate change and urbanization are growing threats to employees’ health.
+Climate change and urbanisation are growing threats to employees’ health.
 Extreme heat and air pollution, for example, can create dangerous working conditions — particularly for people with underlying health conditions.
 Air pollution is responsible for more than 6.5 million deaths annually — 70% of these in Asia Pacific — with the most vulnerable at greatest risk.
 The European Environment Agency cites air pollution as “the single largest environmental health risk in Europe, causing cardiovascular and respiratory diseases that lead to the loss of healthy years of life … and premature deaths.”

 Addressing the cause of these environmental issues is, of course, a long-term societal goal.
 Employers can help to mitigate these factors in the short-term by implementing sensible precautions.
-For example, organizations can invest in their workplace environments to protect workers from extreme heat and pollution, such as by installing cooling systems and air treatment plants.
+For example, organisations can invest in their workplace environments to protect workers from extreme heat and pollution, such as by installing cooling systems and air treatment plants.

 They can also take steps to protect their most vulnerable workers.
 Employees suffering from asthma, for example, should be closely monitored, and possibly redeployed to areas of the business with lower exposure to airborne pollutants.
-Organizations in regions with high levels of air pollution should consider providing monitoring apps to all staff.
+Organisations in regions with high levels of air pollution should consider providing monitoring apps to all staff.

 Employers should also carry out their own community-based vulnerability assessments.
 These can help identify the potential impacts of risks that might threaten particular communities, such as earthquakes, hurricanes, and other storms.

 In the US, the Federal Emergency Management Agency (FEMA) provides guidance on how to carry out a threat and hazard identification and risk assessment.
 Such information can help employers anticipate different scenarios and put in place plans to support their employees.
-If there was a major flood in the organization’s local community, for example, how could the employer ensure that employees can access the medicines and other help they might need?
+If there was a major flood in the organisation’s local community, for example, how could the employer ensure that employees can access the medicines and other help they might need?

 Vaccine hesitancy and misinformation